-5. Cache B Data Access
+5. DCMS Cache-B Data Access

-Some datasets listed in the data offer are particularly huge, therefore they’re not immediately ready for visualization and need to go through a preliminary extraction process before they can be viewed inside a VIZLAB scene.
+Some datasets listed in the data offer are particularly huge sized, therefore they’re not immediately ready for visualization and need to go through a preliminary extraction process before they can be viewed inside a VIZLAB scene.
 Extraction jobs can be very slow and computationally expensive, depending on the amount of data that needs to be downloaded from the external data source and processed on VIZLAB’s back-end.
 Each extraction job is therefore limited to a small subset of the available data, in both spatial and temporal dimensions.
 The results of an extraction job is referred to as a data cube.
 When creating a new layer from a selected sub-dataset that requires data-extraction, users can choose to view one of the available data cubes, or to start a new data-extraction job that will generate a new data cube with user-specified parameters.

 ../_images/5-1.png